How to integrate Azure DevOps using Microsoft Fabric

 9. Click OK to finish creating the data source.

-Installing Microsoft On-premises data gateway
+Install Microsoft On-premises data gateway (Standard mode)

 There are two types of On-premises data gateways: